-Hong Kong's handover: How the UK returned it to China - BBC News
+Hong Kong's handover: How the UK returned it to China

 What will happen after 2047?

-That's the date after which mainland China is no longer obliged to grant the autonomy agreed on with Britain before the handover.
+After 2047, mainland China is no longer obliged to grant Hong Kong the autonomy agreed on with Britain before the 1997 handover, leaving the city's fate unclear.

-While there are some who call for full independence, China has ruled out that option.
+But one senior Beijing official said the governing principle of "one country, two systems" would not necessarily change come 2047.

+"There is no need to change after 50 years," Shen Chunyao said at a legal conference in the weeks leading up to the 25th anniversary of the handover.